Udhampur: Climate

 The city's climate is subtropical.
 Summer temperatures may exceed 40 degrees while temperatures below freezing have been recorded in winter.
 The annual rainfall is 130 cm, mainly in monsoons and winters.
 Central Udhampur rarely experiences snowfall, though its outer regions do occasionally.
 Due to changing climate patterns, heavier snowfall has been experienced in recent years.
 In 2011, there was about 15 cm snow.
 Heavy hailstorms with piles of hail can be experienced in February and March.

+Agriculture

+Agriculture is the mainstay of more than 80 per cent people in Jammu & Kashmir.
+Major food crops are wheat, paddy and maize.
+Barley, jowar and bajra are cultivated in some parts of the state.
+The agro-climatic condition of this state supports horticulture.